Diseases & Conditions

 Arthrodesis is typically quite successful, although there can be complications.
 In some cases, the joint does not fuse together (nonunion), and the hardware may break.
-This may happen if you put weight on your foot before the fusion is complete.
 While the broken hardware does not cause pain, the nonunion of the fusion can lead to pain and swelling.
-If nonunion occurs, a second operation to place bone graft in the ankle and place new hardware may be needed.
+If nonunion occurs, a second operation to place bone graft and/or place new hardware may be needed.
 However, repeated fusions are not as likely to be successful, so it is best to closely follow your doctor's guidelines during the recovery period of your original operation.

-A small percentage of patients have problems with wound healing, but these problems can usually be addressed by bracing or by an additional surgery.
+A small percentage of patients have problems with wound healing, but these problems can usually be addressed by local wound care (dressing changes) or by an additional surgery.
 In some cases, loss of motion in the ankle after a fusion causes the joints adjacent to the one fused to bear more stress than they did before the surgery.
 This can lead to arthritis in the adjacent joints years after the surgery.

 Total ankle replacement (arthroplasty).
 In total ankle replacement, your doctor removes the damaged cartilage and bone, and then positions new metal or plastic joint surfaces to restore the function of the joint.

 Although total ankle replacement is not as common as total hip or total knee replacement, advances in implant design have made it a viable option for many people.

 Ankle replacement is most often recommended for patients who have:

 - Arthritis that has destroyed the ankle joint surfaces